 - What has been one of your most vulnerable moments and why?
 What is the value in not just ‘helping others’ but also recognizing the ways in which someone is helping you too?

 So glad you asked!
-Here are three examples of articles that get loads of hits:
+Here are two examples of articles that get plenty of hits:

 How do I submit a post for publication?

-Posts can be submitted to kate(at)everydayambassador(dot)org, with the subject line “EA Post for Review [Your Name]”.
+Posts can be emailed to Audrey del Rosario with the subject line “EA Post for Review: [Your Name or Organization’s Name]”.
 Please include 3-5 accompanying photos as well as any video links that you would like to include in the post.
 Posts will be reviewed and scheduled for publication, and you will be contacted in advance of publication to review any edits to the post.
 If you are submitting a piece as part of a larger campaign or advocacy effort, please be specific about your date preferences for publication.
 We will always do our best to accommodate.

 Thank you for being an Everyday Ambassador!